mlund/faunus/docs/_docs/energy.md

 ## Solvent Accessible Surface Area

 Note that the implementation of Solvent Accessible Surface Area potential is considered _experimental_.
-The code is untested, unoptimized and the configuration syntax below can change.
+The code is untested, unoptimized, and the configuration syntax below can change.
 The FreeSASA library option has to be enabled when [compiling].

 `sasa`       | SASA Transfer Free Energy
 ------------ | --------------------------------------------
-`radius=1.4` | Probe radius for SASA calculation (angstrom) `molarity`   | Molar concentration of co-solute
+`radius=1.4` | Probe radius for SASA calculation (Å) `molarity`   | Molar concentration of co-solute

 Calculates the free energy contribution due to